Taran05/CSCI-5709-Grp-10/README.md

 1. After deploying the application using Netlify & Render, some part of our UI is breaking especially the Queries & Availability Calendar page.
-2. After registration & login, user is redirected to the landing page.
+2. After login, user is redirected to the landing page as Dashboard page will be developed as part of next feature.

 ## Built With